 Biosecurity Notice 1 – Leaving the Cattle Tick Declared Zone

 If travelling south with pack animals it is a legal requirement that all horses and pack animals be inspected and treated prior to leaving Queensland to prevent the spread of cattle tick.
-This requirement applies to animals heading south from Queensland into New South Wales as well as animals travelling west of the Trail (eg Toowoomba).
+This requirement applies to animals heading south from Queensland into New South Wales (See Guidebook 7 Map 1) as well as animals travelling west of the Trail (eg Toowoomba).
 Refer to the Guidebook for details or check with Section Coordinators.
-Information on owner responsibilities can be obtained from the Department of Agriculture, Fisheries and Forestry website.
+Information on owner responsibilities can be obtained from the Department of Agriculture and Fisheries website.

 Biosecurity Notice 2 – Hendra Virus

-Trekkers with horses entering Queensland from New South Wales should seriously consider vaccinating horses against Hendra Virus, if this has not already been done.
-Additional information on Hendra Virus can be found here.
+Trekkers with horses entering Queensland from New South Wales should vaccinate horses against Hendra Virus, if this has not already been done.
+Additional information on Hendra Virus can be found here .